 - slightly salted popcorn

-How to reduce cravings for carbs
+How to reduce your cravings for ‘bad carbs’

 - Eat some healthy fats, or

-- Eat some good carbs!
+- Eat some good carbs AND healthy fats!

 - oily fish,